 Chronic Disease Prevention

 Chronic disease prevention is a primary focus for the Crater Health District.
-Currently, the district is focused on prevention of chronic diseases through a variety of projects which include obesity prevention by promoting healthy eating and active living, health equity and health policy, worksite wellness, and Closing the Gap on Chronic Diseases grant activities.
+Currently, the district is focused on prevention of chronic diseases through a variety of projects which include obesity prevention by promoting healthy eating and active living, health equity and health policy, worksite wellness, Crater Healthy Corner Store Initiative, and Crater Diabetes Prevention Program Network.